AndyHazz/All-Killer-PinHP-rom-sorter/README.md

 Best games from each genre will be moved into their own subfolders:

+- Ball & Paddle
+- Driving
-- Beat 'em ups
+- Fighter
-- Classics
+- Maze
-- Platformers
+- Platform
 - Puzzle
-- Run and gun
-- Shoot 'em ups
+- Shooter
 - Sports
-- Vs Fighting
+- Vs Fighter

 Everything else will be put in a hidden '[Leftovers]' folder, which you can still access by selectring the extra blank line below the visible folders.

+There is also an option to separate out 151 NeoGeo games (all the parent roms for NeoGeo, whether they're any good or not) and show them all in a '[NeoGeo]' folder.

 ## Use the correct rom set